PerplexDigital/Perplex.ContentBlocks/README.md

     -   This helps editors to distinguish better between available blocks
     -   Pickers show blocks in categories to help organization when available block count is high

-## Umbraco 9 / .NET 5
+## Umbraco 9+ / .NET 5+

-ContentBlocks 2.0 which supports Umbraco 9 / .NET 5 is [out now on NuGet](https://www.nuget.org/packages/Perplex.ContentBlocks/2.0.0).
-This package can be installed in both v8 and v9 websites.
+ContentBlocks 2.0 which supports Umbraco 9+ / .NET 5+ is [out now on NuGet](https://www.nuget.org/packages/Perplex.ContentBlocks).
+This package can be installed in v8, v9 and v10 websites.

 It can be installed as usual via NuGet:

 `Install-Package Perplex.ContentBlocks`

 This is direct port of `v1.9.0` and the API is almost identical.
-There is a small change in the way you render the Content Blocks in your Razor view for v9 only.
+There is a small change in the way you render the Content Blocks in your Razor view for v9+ only.
 See [Rendering Content Blocks](#rendering-content-blocks) for details.

 ## Demo